2017 America’s Fund Silent Auction

 During the course of his recovery, Justin and his family received tremendous support from America’s Fund.
 After being injured, Justin was flown from Afghanistan to Germany for treatment.
 America’s Fund made contact with Justin and his family in Germany, just days after his injury.
 They provided support and necessary items that that the family left behind in the United States due to their rapid departure to be at Justin’s bedside.
 America’s Fund also provided assistance with maintaining the family’s Pennsylvania home during the months they were at Walter Reed National Military Medical Center in Bethesda, Maryland assisting with Justin’s recovery and rehabilitation.
 Their involvement didn’t stop after Justin’s discharge from Walter Reed.
 They have been an integral part of his recovery ever since.
 They have provided needed support, adaptive equipment and have sponsored therapeutic trips to aide in Justin’ recovery.

-He will graduate from the University of South Florida in 2017 with a bachelor’s degree in international studies.
+He graduated from the University of South Florida in 2017 with a bachelor’s degree in international studies.
 Outside of school, Justin spends a lot of his time volunteering for multiple veteran-oriented nonprofit organizations.